openedx/edx-documentation/en_us/course_authors/source/getting_started/accessibility.rst

 Media-based course materials help convey concepts and bring course information to life.
 We require all edX courses to use videos with interactive, screen-reader- accessible transcripts.
-This built-in universal design mechanism helps enhance your course’s accessibility.
+This built-in universal design mechanism helps enhance your course's accessibility.
 When you create your course, you need to factor in time and resources for creating these transcripts.

 ++++++++++++++++++++++++++++++++++++++++++++
 Audio transcription
 ++++++++++++++++++++++++++++++++++++++++++++

-Audio transcripts are essential for presenting audible content to students who can’t hear and are helpful to students who are not native English speakers.
+Audio transcripts are essential for presenting audible content to students who can't hear and are helpful to students who are not native English speakers.
-Synchronized transcripts allow students who can’t hear to follow along with the video and navigate to a specific section of the video by clicking the transcript text.
+Synchronized transcripts allow students who can't hear to follow along with the video and navigate to a specific section of the video by clicking the transcript text.
 Additionally, all students can use transcripts of media-based learning materials for study and review.

-A transcript starts with a text version of the video’s spoken content.
+A transcript starts with a text version of the video's spoken content.
 If you created your video using a script, you have a great start on creating the transcript.
 Just review the recorded video and update the script as needed.
-Otherwise, you’ll need to transcribe the video yourself or engage someone to do it.
+Otherwise, you'll need to transcribe the video yourself or engage someone to do it.
 There are many companies that will create timed video transcripts (i.e., transcripts that synchronize the text with the video using time codes) for a fee.

 The edX platform supports the use of transcripts in .srt format.